 Among his professional accomplishments, he helped lead the company through a division-wide SAP implementation for The Home Depot Canada – the largest SAP retail transformation in the world.
 He also previously led the company’s Customer Experience Specialty Systems, including store and online solutions for customer-facing special order and configuration systems.
 James also has an extensive IT background in inventory management, supply chain, credit processing, and systems internationalization, also leading the company’s IT efforts for entry into the Québec and Argentina markets.

 Prior to joining Home Depot, James worked in the Systems Integration Consulting practice of Accenture where he led Load Management & Customer Service solution development and deployment at Florida Power Company.

 James earned his undergraduate business degree in Finance at the University of Florida, where he met his wife Elizabeth.
-He later earned his MBA at Georgia State University.
-James and Elizabeth live in metro Atlanta where they are active in their church and community.
-In addition to serving on the Desire Street Ministries Board of Directors prior to joining the staff, he serves as Regional Director on the University of Florida Alumni Association Board of Directors, as Door Holder Captain at Passion City Church, Past Co-president for the Atlanta Gator Club and as a Crew Chief for the annual Peachtree Road Race.
+He later earned his MBA at Georgia State University, and Master of Biblical and Theological Studies from Dallas Theological Seminary.
+James and Elizabeth live in Gainesville, Florida, where they are active in their church and community.
+In addition to serving on the Desire Street Ministries Board of Directors prior to joining the staff, he serves as past president on the University of Florida Alumni Association Board of Directors.
 Previously he also served on the Boards of Directors for the Georgia Chapter of Americas’ SAP User Group, the Atlanta Gator Club, and North Georgia Walk to Emmaus.
 James is an Eagle Scout and enjoys family, travel, golf and philanthropy in numerous ministry & civic organizations.
 He is an avid Florida Gator fan and is most grateful for the immeasurable grace with which Jesus has covered his and Elizabeth’s lives.